hpfb-dgpsa/eSTAR-Conversion-Tool/README.md

 2. Error: "Invalid XML file.
 Extraction aborted."
     This indicates that the XML file you selected is not valid.
 Ensure that the file is well-formed and contains a valid <AttachmentManifest> section.

-## Contact:
-For any questions or issues, please contact the support team at support@bpo.hc-sc.gc.ca